excedra/node-red-contrib-node-firebird-role/README.md

 Run the following command in your Node-RED user directory - typically `~/.node-red`

-    npm install node-red-contrib-node-firebird
+    npm install node-red-contrib-node-firebird-role

 Usage
 -----

-Allows basic access to a Firebird database.
+Allows basic access to a Firebird database with the usage of roles.

 This node uses the <b>query</b> operation against the configured database.
 This does allow both INSERTS and DELETES.